chlorm-forks/Emby.Wiki/Open-Subtitles.md

 To manage subtitle downloading, click on a library in [Emby library setup](Library-Setup#subtitles), and edit the subtitle downloading settings.

-Subtitles will now be downloaded as and when available, via the Download Subtitles [Scheduled Task](Scheduled-tasks).
+Subtitles will now be downloaded as needed when available, via the Download Subtitles [Scheduled Task](Scheduled-tasks).

+Note: Emby also supports other subtitle providers.
+You can always find the latest list in the [Plugins](Plugins) Catalog.